chrisbrake/ansible/README.md

 * ssh_key_location - The location of the ssh public key(s) to install.

 ## Bootstrap
 This is intended to get a node off the ground.
+Allowing you to more easily run further playbooks.
 * Installs and enables Avahi, and SSH.
 * Disables root login, and password authentication for ssh.
 * Adds your user with sudo permissions (no prompt), and your public key installed.